-UC Hastings law students worked approximately 55,000 unpaid hours over the last year providing more than $7 million in free legal support to nonprofits, public agencies, and individual clients.
+UC Law SF law students worked approximately 55,000 unpaid hours over the last year providing more than $7 million in free legal support to nonprofits, public agencies, and individual clients.

 About 540 students offered their time and expertise to help low-income employees fight for unpaid wages, assist workers with filing taxes, and help refugees apply for asylum, among other service work.

 “We want to underscore how amazingly proud we are of all the students here at UC Law SF for what they’ve accomplished,” Associate Dean for Experiential Learning Gail Silverstein said.
 “It’s such important work that they’re doing, but it’s very challenging because they’re often helping people in crisis on top of the normal complexity of legal representation.”

 UC Law SF provides multiple avenues for students to practice public-interest work.
 Students can earn academic credit through in-house clinics, field-placement clinics and externships, which allow them to work directly with clients, nonprofit organizations and government offices.
 Alternatively, the school’s Pro Bono Program supports student organizations and individual students doing public-interest work in the community.

 Through in-house clinics alone over the last year, 116 students logged over 18,00 hours serving more than 240 clients.
 At a modest billing rate of $130 per hour, that would amount to $2.3 million in free legal services.
 Another 150 students logged over 30,000 hours in field-placement clinics and externships, providing some $3.9 million in legal assistance.
 An additional 264 students reported working 7,900 pro bono hours, contributing over $1 million in public-interest legal work.

 “That totals over $7 million in legal services provided by students this year, and that doesn’t count the 35 students who were judicial externs who logged over 16,000 hours,” Silverstein said.